n00bcooD3R/burp-pro/README.md

-# Crack burp Manually in linux
+# Crack burp Manually in linux<h4>Guys, latest release doesn’t work with old crack.
+Please use previous release, we are try to get crack ASAP</h4>

 <h2>Download Official burp proffessional from portswigger site OR </h2>
 <br>